Santa Clara River (California): In Ventura County

 There are also water diversions, most notably the Freeman Diversion Dam, located approximately 10.7 mi from the ocean The United Water Conservation District, formed in 1950, battles groundwater overdraft through a combination of aquifer recharge and providing alternative surface water supplies.
 The District owns Lake Piru and key facilities along the Santa Clara River that are used to manage groundwater supplies.
 The district provides wholesale water delivery through three pipelines to various portions of the Oxnard Plain.

 The Vern Freeman Diversion Dam, built by United Water in 1991 on the Santa Clara river, channels water to shallow basins designed to replenish the aquifer.
 For decades before the structure was built, earthen dams were constructed in the river to divert water to farmers and replenished the aquifer.
 The berms would have to be rebuilt whenever winter rains created a flow that breached the berms.
 Southern California Steelhead were declared endangered in 1997 and the fish ladder on the structure was deemed insufficient.
 The National Marine Fisheries Service determined in 2015 that fixing this was a high priority since it is the first structure the steelhead encounter when attempting to migrate from the ocean.
 A judge determined in 2018 that the federal Endangered Species Act had been violated by United Water by failing to ensure that the structure provided an adequate water supply and migratory passageway for steelhead.

 Treated Wastewater

 In Los Angeles County

+The main channel of the Santa Clara River through the city of Santa Clarita remains largely natural, a variety of modifications have been made to the river and its major tributaries.
+The South Fork of the Santa Clara River features a system of 14 weirs that regulate the flow of the river through Newhall, Valencia, and Saugus.
+Bouquet Creek is channelized at the confluence of every minor creek that flows into it, most notably along a 0.4 mi stretch of its riverbed near its confluence with the Santa Clara River.